respoke/web-examples/app/modules/group-messaging/README.md

 };
 ```

 Once the "Everyone" group has been joined, the `state` model holds a reference to the `group` object returned by the respoke API, assigning this object to the `everyoneGroup` property.
 It then creates a `GroupBuddy` object which will be added to the `buddies` collection.
-This allows the `ui` controller to "see" the group as a buddy which will then be rendered in the user interface's buddy list.
+This allows the `ui` controller to "see" the group as a buddy, rendering it in the user interface's buddy list when the view is refreshed.

-The `state` model then listens to the "Everyone" group's `join` and `leave` events which will be triggered when new members become or depart.
+The `state` model listens to the "Everyone" group's `join` and `leave` events which are each triggered when new members arrive or depart.

 It is possible that other users have joined the "Everyone" group already, so the `state` model iterates over the group's members, looking for any that need to be added to the buddy list.
-It purposely ignores the user who is currently logged in.
-(Most users don't want to send themselves messages!)
+It purposely ignores the user who is currently logged in (most users don't want to send themselves messages!).

 Once these steps are complete, the `state` model will raise events that tell the `ui` controller to refresh its buddy list so the user can see all available buddies.